Patent Application Writing Services.

 We write all types and kinds of patents and claims.

 - Utility, Design, & Plant Patents

 - Provisional Patent Applications (PPA) Patent Pending Applications

 - Continuation, Continuation in Part, Divisional, & Substitute Applications.

 Important TIP: Once an application is submitted you cannot add any “new matter” to it.
 You must file a new application or a continuation in part (CIP) if you need to add any drawings or description to support your claims after your initial filing.

 New Matter is content not found in either the written description or drawings, involving a departure from or an addition to the original disclosure.
-It cannot be added to the application even if supported by a supplemental oath or declaration, and can be shown or claimed only in a separate application.
+It cannot be added to the application even if supported by a supplemental oath or declaration.
+New Matter can only be shown or claimed in a separate application.